zachmueller/spaced-everything/docs/Glossary.md

 ### MetadataCache
 Obsidian's internal cache of parsed file metadata (frontmatter, links, headings).
 Provides fast access to note properties without reading files from disk.

-### Race Condition
-A software bug where the outcome depends on the sequence or timing of events.
-Spaced Everything uses a queue-based approach to prevent race conditions when updating frontmatter during rapid file changes.

 ## Algorithm Constants